 It’s been known to play old classics, as well as new Hollywood releases.
-So if you decide to visit, you’re in for a mixed bag.
+So if you decide to visit, you’re in for a mixed bag of treats.

 If you have a competitive streak, then why not take on the Fulham Palace Park Run.
 The fit and not-so-fit locals meet every Saturday morning at 9 am.
 It’s a 5-kilometre race that takes place in Bishops Park.